WHEN: 16 July 2026 I TIME: 14:00 - 15:30 (Bangkok Time) I Register HERE

 Background

 The European Commission operates in election cycles of five years.
 The Green Deal was adopted during the 2019-2024 mandate, and the agenda of the 2024-2029 Commission has shifted following the elections in June 2024.
-Commission president Ursula von der Leyen has been consistently clear in stating that the Green Deal priorities are still alive, but it has been complemented by a new agenda that centres competitiveness, and with that, regulatory simplification.
+Commission president Ursula von der Leyen has been consistent in stating that the Green Deal priorities are still alive, but the deal has been complemented by a new agenda that centres competitiveness, and with that, regulatory simplification.

 The EU’s simplification and implementation agenda is not new per se, but it has been reignited with renewed vigour during this period.
 Many stakeholders are concerned that this agenda is leading to deregulation and an erosion of the standards that was set by the Green Deal.
 This is a concern for citizens as well as businesses, who depend on legislative certainty in order to plan for investments and compliance.

 The first “omnibus” package was proposed in February 2025, to simplify and streamline the Corporate Sustainability Reporting Directive (CSRD), which streamlines non-financial reporting requirements, the Corporate Sustainability Due Diligence Directive (CSDDD), which mandates organisational awareness of possible issues in the supply chain, the EU Taxonomy for sustainable investments, and the Carbon Border Adjustment Mechanism (CBAM).
-This proposal is still part of an ongoing inter-institutional negotiation process, but it will most likely not only address the procedural details but also touch the scope and substance of the laws.
-More than 6 following omnibus proposals have since been announced, covering everything from agricultural, to chemicals, to environmental and food policy.
-These are still in very early stages, so it is difficult to provide specific information about their content - but the re-opening of laws might be far-reaching.
+The inter-institutional negotiation process ended in February 2026, with a reduced scope of the laws.
+More than 9 following omnibus proposals have since been announced/presented, covering everything from food & feed, to chemicals, to automotive, to housing, to environmental policy.
+These are still being negotiated.
+In addition, the Commission has announced a “stress test” of all environmental and nature laws, and “simplification” as a core part of all new legislative proposals.

 Webinar Session: